chfoo/callfunc/README.md

 To run the unit tests, please look at the .travis.yml file.

+For developing the native library with gcc/clang compilers, add `-D CALLFUNC_ADD_SANITIZER_FLAGS:bool=true` to the cmake command to enable the address sanitizer.

 ## Contributing

 If you have a bug report, bug fix, or missing feature, please file an issue or pull request on GitHub.